-When the message is displayed, the X prefixing the message number is replaced by the appropriate letter relating to the application.
-For example, the code X3900U, is displayed as L3900U by the linker when you have specified an unrecognized option.
+When the message is displayed, the X prefixing the message number is replaced by an appropriate letter relating to the tool.
+For example, the code X3900U is displayed as L3900U by the linker when you have specified an unrecognized option.